 The AMT rules generally apply to certain individuals, estates, and trusts that receive a significant portion of their income as dividends or from capital gains or use deductions or tax credits to significantly reduce their regular tax payable.
 These taxpayers are required to calculate their federal tax owing under the regular method and under the AMT method and must then pay the higher of the two amounts.
-The AMT method requires taxpayers to calculate their “AMT base” (i.e., adjusted taxable income over the basic exemption amount) before applying the AMT tax rate.
+The AMT method requires taxpayers to calculate their “AMT base” (i.e., adjusted taxable income less the basic exemption amount, where eligible) before applying the AMT tax rate.
 For example, AMT could apply where a taxpayer claims the capital gains exemption on the sale/transfer of their small business shares or claims significant deductions from investments such as flow-through shares.

 However, if a taxpayer pays the AMT for a specific year, they can carry forward the difference between the AMT they paid and their regular tax as a credit for up to seven years.
 As such, AMT paid can offset future taxes owing under the regular system, but any unused amount after that seven-year period is permanently lost.